AI frame GIF vs video GIF

 “Make a GIF” can mean two very different things.
-Most tools are GIF converters — they turn a video you already filmed into a GIF.
-GifGen is a generative-AI GIF generator — it creates a new animation from a single image and a prompt, with no footage required.
+A video GIF is footage you already filmed, re-encoded into the GIF format — the frames already exist.
+An AI frame GIF is built frame by frameby AI from a single image and a prompt, with no source video required.
 Here's the difference.

 Video GIF (converter)